Responsibly Going Responsive

 4. Removed or missing content for smaller screens.
 Are there content types which you simply don’t serve up to small screens, such as graphs or tables?
-If those content types are an important component of your site’s usefulness, think of ways that you can serve that content in text form or in landscape mode.
+Are those content types are an important component of your site’s usefulness?
+Think of ways that you can serve that content in text form or in landscape mode.
 You can also consider asking your web developer or designer for suggestions on how to include those content types for your site’s mobile visitors.

 5. Thoughtfully repurposed navigation.
 Is your sidebar content being thoughtfully repurposed for a phone-sized screen, or is it just being pushed, as is, under your main content?

 6. Do you have a “back to top” button for longer, taller pages and posts?
 This can be an easily overlooked item if only a few of your pages necessitate having one, but can always save your readers some scrolling time on tall parallax scrolling sites, lengthy articles and blog posts with lots of comments.

 7. How is your site’s accessibility and 508-compliance on smaller screens?
 Have you run tests to ensure it’s meeting accessibility guidelines?
 Or have you downloaded our guide, here, to make sure your site is meeting accessibility guidelines?

 8. Continuity across all devices.
 Can a mobile user get to the area of the site they want to go to as fast and logically as the laptop or desktop user can?
 Is the site architecture and flow still intuitive for smaller screens?